CS232-Labs/Lab4-ChampSim-2023/README.md

 ### Important Note
 Unlike previous labs, in this part you are free to experiment and come up with improvements.
 It's completetly fine if you don't get improvements.
 You should mention what you tried in the report.

+## Note

+Speedup is the ratio of IPCs.
+In case of replacement policies divide the IPCs by IPC of LRU policy.
+In case of prefetcher divide the IPCs by IPC of IP Stride Prefetcher.
+This quantity tells us how fast have our improvements been compared to baseline.

+Prefetcher accuracy is `USEFUL/ISSUED`